preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 At the bottom you can also set the sorting "Descending" or "Ascending" (not available for Detail View Settings).

+For "Detail View Settings" you can also select the order shown for comments, Older To Newer or Newr To Older.

 Notification settings
 ----------------------
 The following is available here: